herotechcourse/spring-ecommerce-product/README.md

 - [x] add Members table in ``schema.sql``

+- [ ] Create `MemberRepository` class - repository for working with the MEMBERS table, similar to `ProductRepository`

 - [x] create ``TokenRequest`` data class
   - [x] has email
   - [x] has password